WEEE-Open/tarallo/README.md

 Modified files should be manually reviewed and committed.

+### Router cache

+To (re)build FastRoute cache, use:

+	make SSR-router-cache

+It's done automatically when using `make vm` or `make production`, but you'll need to run it manually when modyfing routes during developement.

+(TODO: add a parameter to avoid caching)

 ### Gettext

 There are a few references to that through the source code, but it's